DecisionsDev/odm-transformation-advisor/README.md

 decision services found in your Decision Center repository.
 In particular, it will look for, and flag the use of deprecated features as well as features which would prevent the projects from being managed by the ODM on Cloud SaaS platform.
-The application will also look for rule project artifacts that do not align with some common implementation good practices (see the list of checkpoints below).
+The application will also look for rule project artifacts that do not align with some common implementation good practices.

+See the list of checkpoints in the following section, and check-out a [sample report](docs/sample-ota-report.html) in the [docs](docs) folder.

 ## List of checkpoints
 The table below lists the current checks for deprecated features or possible blockers for the adoption of ODM on Cloud.